terraform-aws-modules/terraform-aws-apigateway-v2/examples/vpc-link-http/README.md

 # AWS API Gateway w/ VPC Links example

-Configuration in this directory creates a private AWS API Gateway with VPC links and integrates it with a VPC bound Lambda function.
+Configuration in this directory creates a private AWS API Gateway with VPC link and integrates it with a VPC bound resources (Lambda function and ALB).

 ## Usage